What is clitoromegaly?

 Is clitoral enlargement common?

 In the past, the frequency of clitoromegaly was fairly low and was most commonly associated with polycystic ovarian syndrome.
-Now, with the popularity of testosterone replacement and hormone therapy on the rise, the number of women affected by this condition has increased.
+Now, with the popularity of testosterone pellets for women on the rise, the number of individuals affected by this condition has increased.

-Testosterone therapy is being utilized nationwide to help women with low libido, decreased energy and many other health issues.
-These therapies can come in the form of creams, injections, pills and pellet implants (commonly referred to as Bio Te) and are prescribed by gynecologists, primary care providers as well as med spas.
-Because the clitoris is the erectile tissue in women, similar to the penis in men, testosterone treatment has a direct effect on this area, sometimes leading to an enlargement of the tissue.
+Testosterone replacement therapy (TRT) is being utilized nationwide to help women with low libido, decreased energy, and many other health issues.
+Hormone replacement therapy (HRT) can come in the form of creams, injections, pills, or pellet implants (such as SottoPelle, which we offer here at Austin Urogynecology) and can be prescribed by gynecologists, primary care providers, and med spas.
+While testosterone replacement therapy is very beneficial to the lives of many women, because the clitoris is the erectile tissue in female genitalia (similar to the penis in men) testosterone treatment has a direct effect on this area, sometimes leading to an enlargement of the tissue.

 What to do if you have an enlarged clitoris

-If you just noticed enlargement after starting testosterone replacement, you probably just need to be evaluated by the physician managing your testosterone.
-If enlargement occurs while on Bio Te, we recommend rechecking labs with your physician as you may need an adjustment in your testosterone dosing.
+If you just noticed enlargement after starting testosterone replacement therapy, you probably just need to be evaluated by the physician managing your testosterone.
+We recommend rechecking labs with your physician as you may need an adjustment in your testosterone dosing.

 Management and treatment of enlarged clitoris